nova-pkgs/python/Doc/library/ssl.rst

 Notes on non-blocking sockets
 -----------------------------

-SSL sockets behave slightly different than regular sockets in non-blocking mode.
-When working with non-blocking sockets, there are thus several things you need to be aware of:
+When working with non-blocking sockets, there are several things you need to be aware of:

-- Most :class:`SSLSocket` methods will raise either :exc:`SSLWantWriteError` or :exc:`SSLWantReadError` instead of
-  :exc:`BlockingIOError` if an I/O operation would
-  block. :exc:`SSLWantReadError` will be raised if a read operation on the underlying socket is necessary, and :exc:`SSLWantWriteError` for a write operation on the underlying socket.
-Note that attempts to *write* to an SSL socket may require *reading* from the underlying socket first, and attempts to *read* from the SSL socket may require a prior *write* to the underlying socket.

-  .. versionchanged:: 3.5

-     In earlier Python versions, the :meth:`!SSLSocket.send` method returned zero instead of raising :exc:`SSLWantWriteError` or :exc:`SSLWantReadError`.

 - Calling :func:`~select.select` tells you that the OS-level socket can be read from (or written to), but it does not imply that there is sufficient